mpalmer/giddyup/README.md

 # Configuration

-Gidduyp is controlled by git repository configuration variables; these can either be set using `git config` in the deployment repository, or by editing the `config` file in the repository directly.
+Gidduyp is controlled by git repository configuration variables; these can either be set using `git config` in the deployment repository, or by directly editing the `config` file in the deployment repository.

 Available configuration variables are given below.

 ## `giddyup.environment`

-(**REQUIRED**)
+(**OPTIONAL**; default: none)

-Every Rack application needs to have an environment name to run in.
+Many web application frameworks have a concept of "environments"; that is, different sets of configuration parameters (like database credentials) that vary between instances of the application running with the same source code.

-`giddyup.environment` specifies the name of the environment this app runs in.
-Since this environment is specified per-repository, you can run several environments (say, uat, staging, and production) with the same in-repo deployment hooks, just by pushing to different remote repositories.
+Giddyup supports this paradigm with the use of the `giddyup.environment` variable.
+If set, the value will be passed through to the `APP_ENV` environment variable in your hook scripts; this allows you to do slightly different things (like reload a different appserver, or assist in running your database migrations against a different database).
+Since this environment is specified per-repository, you can run several environments (say, uat, staging, and production) with the same in-repo deployment hooks, just by pushing to different remote repositories (which have different settings for `giddyup.environment`, of course).

 ## `giddyup.hookdir`